jondowson/zkp-data-quality/README.md

 - Efficiency

 3. **ISO/IEC 25024: Measurement of Data Quality**
-Focus: Provides a methodology to measure the data quality characteristics defined in ISO/IEC 25012.
+Provides a methodology to measure the data quality characteristics defined in ISO/IEC 25012.

 4. **ISO 27001: Information Security Management**
-Relevance: While primarily about information security, it includes data quality as part of the broader context of managing data integrity and availability.
+While primarily about information security, it includes data quality as part of the broader context of managing data integrity and availability.

 5. **ISO 9001: Quality Management Systems**
-Relevance: This general quality management standard includes principles that can be applied to ensure data quality within the broader quality management system.
+This general quality management standard includes principles that can be applied to ensure data quality within the broader quality management system.

 6. **ISO/IEC 38500: IT Governance**
-Relevance: Addresses data quality in the context of IT governance by emphasizing accountability and proper use of IT systems, which impacts data quality.
+Addresses data quality in the context of IT governance by emphasizing accountability and proper use of IT systems, which impacts data quality.

 7. **ISO 15489: Records Management**
-Focus: Ensures the quality of data and records management, especially in terms of completeness, authenticity, and reliability.
+Ensures the quality of data and records management, especially in terms of completeness, authenticity, and reliability.

-Additional Standards Related to Specific Contexts
+Additional Standards Related to Specific Contexts:
-ISO 21597: Information container for linked document delivery: Focuses on data sharing and quality for the built environment.
+- ISO 21597: Information container for linked document delivery: Focuses on data sharing and quality for the built environment.
-ISO 30300 Series: Ensures metadata and record management systems adhere to quality standards.
+- ISO 30300 Series: Ensures metadata and record management systems adhere to quality standards.
-Choosing the Right Standard
-Select the standard(s) most applicable to your organization's needs:

-For general data quality management: ISO 8000.
-For measuring and modeling data quality: ISO/IEC 25012 and ISO/IEC 25024.
-For integration with IT governance: ISO/IEC 38500.
-For compliance and management systems: ISO 9001 or ISO 27001.

 ## Contributing